pomdtr/smallweb/README.md

 }
 ```

-Now start a tunnel using the `smallweb up command`.
+Now start a tunnel using the `smallweb tunnel example` command.

 Your website will be available at `https://example-<your-username>.smallweb.run`.